marftabucks/ohpinions/README.md

 ## How to Use

- 1. Open root file directory and run 'npm install'
+ 1. Open root file directory and install the dependencies using npm

     ***npm install***

- 2. Once the dependencies are installed, run 'npm run start'
+ 2. Once the dependencies are installed, start the development server

     ***npm run start***